What is Ethical Hacking & Pen-Testing?

 When you hear the word “hacker” you often think of cyber criminals and bad guys with hoodies, or if you’re old enough the movie hackers.
-However, there is another bread of white hat “good guys” called ethical hackers.
+However, there is another bread of white hat “good guys” called ethical hackers or penetration testers.
 But what is ethical hacking?
-In short, it is the practice of simulating an attack against an organisation and identifying cyber security weaknesses with the companies permission.
+Penetration testing companies use ethical hacking and pen testing to simulate a cyber attack against an organisation and identify and document cyber security weaknesses with the companies permission.

 By taking the same approach, ethical hacking tools and methodologies that a criminal hacker would, it’s possible for ethical hackers to bypass system security measures and compromise corporate networks.
 Ethical hackers are also commonly referred to as “white hat hackers” help organisations identify security issues then explain how to fix the discovered issues, ethical hacking ultimately helps and organisation improve their cyber security.